studiawan/pylogabstract/README.md

     `pipenv shell`

+4. If you are unable to use `pipenv`, create virtual environment using anaconda:

+    `conda create --name pylogabstract python=3.5`

+   and then activate it:

+    `conda activate pylogabstract`

+   If you do not have anaconda, use any other tools to create virtual environment.
+We highly recommend to install `pylogabstract` on a virtual environment.

-4. Install `pylogabstract`
+5. Install `pylogabstract`

    `pip install -e .`

-5. Run `pylogabstract` to get abstractions from a log file such as `auth.log`
+6. Run `pylogabstract` to get abstractions from a log file such as `auth.log`

    `pylogabstract -i /var/log/auth.log`

-6. We can save abstraction results in an output file such as `auth-output.log`
+7. We can save abstraction results in an output file such as `auth-output.log`

    `pylogabstract -i /var/log/auth.log -o auth-output.log`